juliab/contact-list-webapp-tests/README.md

 ### Set up and tear down

-To expedite the tests' run time, the setup and teardown stages for UI test scenarios are performed using REST API calls.
+To expedite tests' run time, the setup and teardown stages for UI test scenarios are performed using REST API calls.
 This approach is typically faster than performing these operations through the UI, leading to more efficient tests.

 During the setup phase, necessary entities such as the user and contacts are created via API calls.
 Similarly, the teardown phase involves cleaning up the data created during the setup or test execution.
 This includes deleting the user created for the test scenario.